ghackenberg/TerminalPaint/Lessons/Lesson_01/README.md

 }
 ```

+In the following, we explain Steps 3, 4, and 5 in more detail.

 ## Step 3: Initialize current pointer location

 Before we can move the pointer, we need to know where it is.
 We will use two integer variables, `currentX` and `currentY`, to store the horizontal and vertical coordinates of the pointer.
 To start, let's place the pointer in the center of the console window.
 We can get the window's width and height using `Console.WindowWidth` and `Console.WindowHeight`.